OASIS-learn-study/kubernetes.oasis.learn.study/README.md

 https://github.com/vorburger/LearningKubernetes-CodeLabs/blob/develop/docs/install.md#google-kubernetes-engine-gke

-~~This currently uses a Kubernetes Volume of type hostPath, and as such is only really suitable for simple single node clusters:~~

     gcloud --project=oasis-learn-study container clusters create-auto cluster1 --zone=europe-west4
     gcloud container clusters get-credentials cluster1 --project=oasis-learn-study --region=europe-west4

+    pwgen -s 101 1 | kubectl create secret generic mc-vanilla --from-file=rcon=/dev/stdin
     kubectl apply -f vanilla.yaml
     kubectl get service mc-vanilla

+You can connect to your Minecraft Server at the `EXTERNAL-IP` shown.
+To troubleshoot & debug startup issues, use:

     kubectl rollout status sts/mc-vanilla
     kubectl describe pod mc-vanilla-0
     kubectl logs -f mc-vanilla-0

+You can use an [RCON](https://wiki.vg/RCON) client such as [`rcon-cli`](https://github.com/itzg/rcon-cli) to connect to the admin console: (But please note that the RCON protocol is not encrypted, meaning that your passwords are transmitted in plain text to the server.
+A future version of this project may include a more secure web-based admin console, instead.)

+    go get github.com/itzg/rcon-cli
+    rcon-cli --host=34.91.151.169 --port=25575 --password=(kubectl get secret mc-vanilla -o jsonpath={.data.rcon} | base64 --decode)
+    /list
+    /op $YOURSELF

 You can stop the server by scaling it down using (and back up with `--replicas=1`):

-    k scale statefulset mc-vanilla --replicas=0
+    kubectl scale statefulset mc-vanilla --replicas=0

-You can now connect to your Minecraft Server on port 30000 on the Node where Kubernetes scheduled your Pod.
-To tear down:
+To tear down the entire cluster:

     gcloud container clusters delete cluster1